BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

 # Data

-In this folder, we have the data use in the script of the different framework, particularly:
+In this folder, we have the data used in the script of the different framework, particularly:
 * The MNIST's dataset that contain images of digits
-* The weather data in France, it corresponding at time-series data.
+* The Arma series, that corresponding at time-series data.

 ### MNIST